 ... and there are many more plugins than we have space to list here, have a browse!

 This code base is under active development and there are many more cool plugins pending import.

 Compatability / Translation Plugins

-check_mk_wrapper.py- translate standard nagios plugins to Check_MK local plugin format
+check_mk_wrapper.py- executes and translates output from any standard nagios plugin to Check_MK local plugin format

 find_active_server.py- returns the first available healthy server or determines the active master in high availability setups.
 Configurable tests include socket, http, https, ping, url with optional regex content match and is multi-threaded for speed.
 Useful for pre-determining a server to be passed to tools that only take a single